Divorce is not only an ending, but it is also a beginning.

 2. Get Better Connected – When you are losing someone, you lose an emotional and social resource.
 It’s more important than ever to get more connected.
 Reconnect with friends and family you’ve lost touch with or join a group to meet new people.
 In developing relationships, you find reassurance that you are less alone than you thought.
 You also hear how others navigate living through their ups and downs.

 3. Set Emotional & Relational Goals – At some point, most people decide they don’t want to be done in by their divorce.
 Begin setting long-term goals to help guide you through the rough waters that lie ahead of you.
-Possible goals are endless but may include: a) letting go of resentment, b) not putting kids in the middle, c) take responsibility for own happiness, d) finding cooperative ways to communicate with your ex, and e) not viewing differences as a threat.
+Possible goals are endless but may include: a) letting go of resentment, b) not putting kids in the middle, c) taking responsibility for own happiness, d) finding cooperative ways to communicate with your ex, and e) not viewing differences as a threat.

 4. Make Sense of Marriage Ending Without Staying in Blame – People feel very strongly about divorce and find it hard to not take sides or pass the blame back and forth.
 Some will blame the other while others will take all the blame themselves.
 Neither way of thinking is completely accurate.
 Both people play a part in co-creating the marriage relationship or environment, but neither is solely responsible.